 The method used is a constant comparison between the Christian proposal and one’s own life, in order to continually verify – in the light of one’s experience – its capacity to respond to human needs in every aspect of reality.

-For the last few years, communities in Italy and abroad are able to watch the monthly School of Community held by Fr.
+From 2009 to 2021, communities in Italy and abroad are able to watch the monthly School of Community held by Fr.
 Carrón through an audio/video connection.
 This possibility – in addition to the notes made available around the world – offers them a precious opportunity to learn the method for this path of deepening education.